 Sunless tanner and how to apply it information from a dermatologist?
 Yep, I'm a huge fan.
 I'm also fussy and an artist.
 My 35+ years of doing over 200,000+ skin exams on Californians makes it clear that getting bronze skin from the sun equals wrinkles and premature skin aging along with skin cancer.
 If you want tan skin, fake it!
 Use sunless tanners and eat beta carotene rich foods.
 Trust me, you'll appreciate this in as little as a few years as you see your friends and family's skin suffer while yours looks great.
 It's never too late to start faking the bronze glow!!

 Sunless Tanner Tips and Insights from the Dermatologist

 Do you know how to properly apply self-tanners to achieve a soft and even, sun-kissed glow that looks natural on your skin?

-Looking good while using a self-tanner isn’t always easy.
+Looking good while using a self-tanner isn't always easy.
 In fact, there are a few tricks you need to know to use them successfully.
-That’s why I made an infographic to help simplify the process.
-Click here to see Infographic or read to the bottom of this page!
+That's why I made an infographic to help simplify the process and get great results.

 The biggest problem is that self-tanners naturally get stuck in the thicker areas of your skin (like your freckles and over your knees).
 Self-tanners can also dry out your skin, and the active ingredient can have a funny mayonnaise-like smell.